SNARL1/bd-mitigation-report/data/README.md

 *Roland A. Knapp, Maxwell B. Joseph, Thomas C. Smith, et al.*

 This repository contains datasets collected during six antifungal treatments conducted in an effort to improve the probability of mountain yellow-legged frog populations persisting following epizootics caused by the amphibian chytrid fungus *Batrachochytrium dendrobatidis* (Bd).
-These datasets are associated with the manuscript **Effectiveness of antifungal treatments during chytridiomycosis epizootics in populations of an endangered frog**.
+These datasets are associated with the paper **Effectiveness of antifungal treatments during chytridiomycosis epizootics in populations of an endangered frog**.
 All treatments except that in Treasure Lakes Basin were conducted as experiments, with frogs assigned to treated and untreated control groups.
 All of the raw data are tabular, in comma separated value (CSV) format.
 Missing values in all files are coded as NA.